Ontario Court of Justice

 The Ontario Court of Justice is the provincial court of record for the Canadian province of Ontario.
 The court sits at more than 200 locations across the province and oversees matters relating to family law, criminal law, and provincial offences.

 Jurisdiction

-This court is subordinate in relationship to the "superior" courts.
-The phrase "provincial court" or "territorial court" is often used to mean a lower court whose decisions can be reviewed by a superior court.
+This court is subordinate in relationship to the "superior courts".
+The term "provincial court" or "territorial court" is often used to mean a lower court whose decisions can be reviewed by a superior court.
 Decades ago, they were managed at the local municipal level.

 The Ontario Court of Justice is a division of the Court of Ontario.
 The other division of the Court of Ontario is the Superior Court of Justice.
 Until 1999, the Ontario Court of Justice was known as the Ontario Court (Provincial Division).

 Family law

 Family law cases deal with matters of custody, access and support, child protection so long as these are not incidental of or were not previously a part of a divorce application.
 Cases are heard by a judge only.
 Appeals from these cases are heard by the Superior Court of Justice.